kevinboone/epub2txt2/README.md

 Latin characters with non-accented equivalents, at least for commonly-used characters.
 However, there are a huge number of characters in the Unicode set that cannot be rendered, even approximately, in ASCII.

+Only limited testing has been done with EPUB 3.x documents.

 It would be possible to enhance `epub2txt` so that it outputs HTML, or LaTeX, or PDF; it would be possible to add searching and indexing features;